hanwenzhang123/fullstack-note/02-note/README.md

 - If you want more control and be in charge of that comparison, React.memo accepts a second argument, a comparison function.

 #### Error Boundary
+- class component only, define either or both getDerivedStateFromError (render a fallback UI after an error is thrown) and componentDidCatch (log the error information) lifecycle methods
 - catch JS error in their child component tree, log those errors and display a fall-back UI
-- use class component only, define either or both getDerivedStateFromError and componentDidCatch lifecycle methods
-- getDerivedStateFromError - render a fallback UI after an error is thrown
-- componentDidCatch - log the error information
 - no error boundaries on: event handler, async codes, server side rendering, errors thrown in itself than children

 #### Error Boundary vs Try...Catch...
-- Try…catch deals with imperative code while error boundaries deal with declarative code.
+- Try…catch deals with imperative code: how you do something, you can catch errors in your code.
-- Imperative programming is how you do something
-- Declarative programming is what you do.
-- With error boundary, if there is an error, you can trigger a fallback UI
+- Error Boundaries deal with declarative code: what you do, like if there is an error, you can trigger a fallback UI
-- with try…catch, you can catch errors in your code.

 [[↑] Back to top](#table-of-contents)